percona/percona-toolkit/CONTRIBUTING.md

 sandbox/test-env start
 ```
 To stop the MySQL sandbox: `sandbox/test-env stop`
-To enable TokuDB (only available in Percona Server 5.7+), run:
+To enable TokuDB (only available in Percona Server 5.7 and Percona Server 8.0), run:

 ```
 ENABLE_TOKUDB=1 sandbox/test-env start